Travel Without Students

 - For visa application questions and processing, the EAO recommends that UNL faculty and staff work with a visa processing specialist or travel agent.
 In addition, your host in the country you plan to visit may be able to provide you with an official letter of invitation and other visa advice.

-- For international insurance coverage, the EAO encourages faculty and staff to examine their current international coverage and to inquire with UNL Benefits, Retirement & Risk Management about the options offered through UNL, including medical evacuation with the Air Ambulance Card.
+- For international insurance coverage, the EAO encourages faculty and staff to examine their current international coverage and to inquire with UNL Human Resources about the options offered through UNL, including medical evacuation with the Air Ambulance Card.

 Note: While the EAO manages enrollment for a Blanket Accident and Sickness Insurance policy with HTH Worldwide, the only individuals eligible to enroll under this particular UNL policy are: education abroad students, faculty members leading education abroad programs, and their dependents.